jparrill/hypershift-disconnected/docs/content/Dual/hostedcluster/worker-nodes.md

 systemctl restart ksushy
 ```

-Let's disect the creation command:
+Let's dissect the creation command:

-- `start=False`: The VM will not boot automatically on creation
+- `start=False`: The VM will not boot automatically upon creation.
-- `uefi_legacy=true`: We will use uefi legacy boot to make that compatible with older implementations of UEFI
+- `uefi_legacy=true`: We will use UEFI legacy boot to ensure compatibility with older UEFI implementations.
-- `plan=hosted-dual`: Plan name, which identifies a group of machines as a group.
+- `plan=hosted-dual`: The plan name, which identifies a group of machines as a cluster.
-- `memory=8192` and `numcpus=16`: Resources for the VM as a Ram and CPU.
+- `memory=8192` and `numcpus=16`: These parameters specify the resources for the VM, including RAM and CPU.
-- `disks=[200,200]`: We are creating 2 disks (thin) in the virtual machine.
+- `disks=[200,200]`: We are creating 2 disks (thin provisioned) in the virtual machine.
-- `nets=["{"name": "dual", "mac": "aa:aa:aa:aa:02:13"}"]`: Network details, like the Network name to be located on and the MAC address for the primary interface.
+- `nets=[{"name": "dual", "mac": "aa:aa:aa:aa:11:13"}]`: Network details, including the network name it will be connected to and the MAC address for the primary interface.
-- The ksushy restart is to make our ksushy (VM's BMC) aware of the new VMs included.
+- The `ksushy` restart is performed to make our `ksushy` (VM's BMC) aware of the new VMs added.

-This is how looks like:
+This is what the command looks like:

 ```bash
 +---------------------+--------+-------------------+----------------------------------------------------+-------------+---------+